AdamBoley/Project-Beergate/README.md

 - For UpdateReview, say that this is based off of a code snippet, I understand what is happening in general if not specific terms.

-- Add blank and null to Hops field, modify input label to be specifically optional

 - Optional purchased_from CharField in Review